RelXsh/RelXsh/README.md

 - 👀 I’m interested in GameDev and machine learning
 - 🌱 I’m currently learning UE's Blueprint and PyTorch
 - 💞️ I’m looking to collaborate on some small projects
-- 📫 How to reach me
+- 📫 How to reach me: antonstrela@icloud.com
-- 😄 Pronouns: he/himn
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: I like cookies